drogue-iot/blog.drogue.io/content/2022-08-10-firmware-updates-part-3/index.md

 * The service can integrate with different backends, such as Eclipse Hawkbit
 * The service can provide updates over any protocol supported by Drogue Cloud

 Another lesson in our experimentation with Rust on embedded devices, is that writing Rust feels like writing software running on a server.
 This had some implications on how we thought about software for embedded: what if we could apply the same mechanisms and tooling we use for building "normal" software to firmware for embedded devices?
-After all, projects like [Tekton](https://tekton.dev) allow you to declaratively define a CI/CD pipeline that builds any software using container images on Kubernetes.
+After all, projects like [Tekton](https://tekton.dev) allow you to define a CI/CD pipeline that builds any software using container images on Kubernetes.
 Moreover, container registries are used to store and retrieve software, so maybe we could store firmware in those registries as well?

 The end result after exploring the above ideas is an add-on to Drogue Cloud named Drogue Ajour (à jour => updated).